 See Microsoft Security Bulletin MS04-028.
 JPEG images are one of the most common image types found across the Internet.
 The exploit as described can allow execution of code on the target system, giving an attacker access to the system in question by merely planting an altered JPEG image, which would have no obvious indications of what lurks inside.
-This action prevents this exploit.
+This action tries to prevent this exploit if delivered through unencrypted HTTP.